tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![In the New release pipeline screen, the Pipelines tab is selected.
 Within the Artifacts tile, the Continuous deployment trigger option is selected on the _mlops-quickstart tile.
 The Continuous deployment trigger form is displayed indicating that it is Enabled.](media/devops-release-pipeline-22.png 'Continuous Deployment Trigger Dialog')

-3. Close the dialog
+3. Close the dialog.

 ### Task 10: Save the Release Pipeline

-1. Provide name: `mlops-quickstart-release`
+1. Provide name: `mlops-quickstart-release`.

 2. Select **Save** (use the default values in the **Save** dialog).